June 15, 2026

 Richard Harmon

-If the last few years have taught us anything, it’s that we can’t easily predict economic trends.
-From market gyrations to supply chain disruptions to mounting inflation, it’s been an uncertain stretch for middle-market companies.
+If the last few years have taught us anything, it's that we can't easily predict economic trends.
+From market gyrations to supply chain disruptions to inflationary spikes, it's been an uncertain stretch for middle-market companies.

-For owners of family businesses, whose wealth is largely tied to their organizations, the experience has been particularly jarring.
-As their companies’ valuations fluctuated, many struggled to plan their own retirements and lay the groundwork for heirs to step in.
+For family business owners, whose wealth is largely tied to their organizations, the experience has been particularly jarring.
+As their companies' valuations fluctuated, many struggled to plan their own retirements and lay the groundwork for heirs to step in.

-Businesses without defined succession plans were particularly disadvantaged.
-Those companies aren't alone.
+Companies without defined succession plans were particularly disadvantaged.
+Those businesses aren't alone.
 Nearly two in five US family-owned companies need a clear business continuity strategy.
 Fortunes and legacies are at stake.

 Building a Succession Plan